kshahar/pylaunchy/doc/source/index.rst

 Welcome to PyLaunchy
 -----------------------

-**PyLaunchy** is an extension to Launchy_'s plugin system, that allows a user to develop Launchy plugins in the Python_ programming language.
+**PyLaunchy** is an extension to Launchy_'s plugin system, that allows developing Launchy plugins in the Python_ programming language.

 PyLaunchy features: